sugordon/POLLUTION/README.md

 #Things that we still need to do before passing into the algorithm#

-1. merge the uwnd and vwnd data into the final_summary dataframe
+1. merge the uwnd and vwnd data into the final_summary dataframe (Brenda wrote this part already but the loop is untested)
-2. Hint to merging: check out how to incorporated the altitude values into final_summary dataframe.
-It's a very inefficient loop but it does its job.
 2. delete the last row of dates (2015-12-30) because the information there is not sufficient.
 A lot of datapoints are missing
 3. For the rest of the pollutant data that has NaN as a value, need to use interpolate function to interpolate the elements back.
 4. Test the algorithm